 Fitting in/Making Friends/Partying

 The real benefit of the business school experience is that even the most socially retarded shifty-eyed introvert can make at least 300 new LinkedIn connections during his or her time there.
-Networking, networking, networking—it’s the single most important part of b-school, or so I’m told.
-“Networking” tends to mean getting very, very drunk multiple nights a week with your classmates.
-Since many of your classmates used to be in frats, and since many of them also used to work in finance, that means going to bars that confuse and terrify you, drinking buckets of aluminum bottles of Bud Light, playing beer pong and/or taking part in a “power hour,” and fist pumping and/or grinding, unironically, to Journey.
-Networking also means spending thousands of dollars on international “study” trips, where a similar scene is replicated in a foreign country.
-This behavior is encouraged and even sponsored by business schools, where academics almost always take a back seat to networking-related activities.
+Networking, networking, networking — it’s the single most important part of the whole thing, or so I’m told.
+Networking tends to mean getting very, very drunk multiple nights a week with your classmates.
+Since many of your classmates used to be in frats, and since many of them also used to work in finance, that means going to bars that confuse and terrify you, drinking buckets of aluminum bottles of Bud Light, playing beer pong and/or taking part in a 'power hour', and fist pumping and/or grinding, unironically, to Journey.
+Networking also means spending thousands of dollars on international 'study' trips, where a similar scene is replicated in a foreign country.
+This behaviour is encouraged and even sponsored by business schools, where academics almost always take a back seat to networking-related activities.

 What happens when you take 700 people, mostly folks in their late 20s who have spent the past few years working 70-80 hours per week as corporate indentured servants, have almost zero responsibility and lots of money (borrowed or saved), are practically guaranteed to make shitloads more money as soon as they graduate, and give them endless excuses to get rip-roaring drunk and dance to top-40 music?
 Some horrendous game, and some even worse decisions.
-Many people find true love in b-school, but with almost equal and not-really-all-that-surprising frequency, people cheat on their non-business-school-attending partner or spouse with a classmate or classmates, with understandably disastrous consequences.
-The way around this is to treat business school like an extended stay in foreign country—don’t expect anyone to stay monogamous with someone who isn’t there.
+Many people find true love during these years, but with almost equal and not-really-all-that-surprising frequency, people cheat on their non-business-school-attending partner or spouse with a classmate or classmates, with understandably disastrous consequences.
+The way around this is to treat business school like an extended stay in foreign country — don’t expect anyone to stay monogamous with someone who isn’t there.

-If you so much as wear a plaid shirt every now and then and if your jeans actually fit properly, then your fellow b-schoolers will invariably label you a “hipster.”
-The reason for this is that most of your classmates haven’t updated their wardrobes since college, and were never that fashion-conscious to begin with, they will find your sartorial choices—rolling up the cuffs of your pants or wearing non-crewneck T-shirts—shocking and wildly amusing.
-To understand b-school fashion, you must first grok that most kids at business school have worn business casual every day for the last five years.
-If you don’t know what “business casual” is, go hang out in Midtown during lunch hour and you’ll get the picture.
+If you so much as wear a plaid shirt every now and then and if your jeans actually fit properly, then your fellow classmates will invariably label you a hipster.
+The reason for this is that most of them haven’t updated their wardrobes since college, and were never that fashion-conscious to begin with; they will find your sartorial choices — rolling up the cuffs of your pants or wearing non-crewneck T-shirts — shocking and wildly amusing.
+To understand business school fashion, you must first accept that most of the kids there have worn business casual every day for the last five years.
+If you don’t know what business casual is, go hang out in Midtown during lunch hour and you’ll get the picture.

 To stereotype broadly, there are three key business school styles: